pchalamet/cassandra-sharp/README.md

 NOTE: type "GenerateVersion.cmd /?" for more info.

-You will find a package named "cassandra-sharp-bin-<VersionNumber>-<VersionStatus>.zip" in the OutDir folder.
+You will find a package named in the OutDir folder:
+	cassandra-sharp-bin-<VersionNumber>-<VersionStatus>.zip

 Sample configuration
 ====================